Basil Wolverton

 Basil Wolverton (July 9, 1909 – December 31, 1978) was an American cartoonist and illustrator known for his intricately detailed grotesques of bizarre or misshapen people.
 Wolverton was described as "Producer of Preposterous Pictures of Peculiar People who Prowl this Perplexing Planet."
 His many publishers included Marvel Comics and Mad magazine.

 His drawings have elicited a wide range of reactions.
 Cartoonist Will Elder said he found Wolverton's technique "outrageously inventive, defying every conventional standard yet upholding a very unusual sense of humor.
 He was a refreshing original."
-But Jules Feiffer stated, "I don't like his work.
+However, there are some negative responses such as when Jules Feiffer stated, "I don't like his work.
 I think it's ugly."

 He was posthumously inducted into the comic book industry's Jack Kirby Hall of Fame in 1991.

 Biography

 Early life and career

 Born in Central Point, Oregon, he later moved to Vancouver, Washington, and worked as a vaudeville performer and a cartoonist and reporter for the Portland News.
 At age 16 he sold his first nationally published work and began pitching comic strips to newspaper syndicates.
 His comic strip, Marco of Mars, was accepted by the Independent Syndicate of New York in 1929 but never distributed because it was deemed too similar to Buck Rogers, which debuted that year.